 Anthropocenes – Human, Inhuman, Posthuman's core contributor base and readership will be in the social sciences, arts and humanities although often social and political thought will be applied to aspects of the natural or ‘hard’ sciences.

-Categories of submission in addition to peer reviewed research articles (usually 6,000-8,000 words) will be encouraged such as: commentaries (overviews) or interventions (more polemic) on current issues or events or aspects of specialist topics (1,500-3,000 words); insights (pedagogically orientated pieces or practitioner focused); interviews (1,000-1,500 words) as well as book or other reviews (1,000-1,500).
+Categories of submission in addition to peer reviewed research articles (usually 6,000-8,000 words) are encouraged including: commentaries (overviews) or interventions (more polemic) on current issues or events or aspects of specialist topics (1,500-3,000 words); insights (pedagogically orientated pieces or practitioner focused); interviews (1,000-1,500 words) as well as book or other reviews (1,000-1,500).
 We also accept pieces on/as art practices and other creative pieces (short stories, visual essays, poems and so on), as well as submissions that might require some form of digital support.

 The journal is published online as a continuous volume with regular special issues.
 Articles are made available as soon as they are ready to ensure that there are no unnecessary delays in getting content publicly available.

 Special issues of articles are welcomed and will be published as part of the normal flow together or later on separate collection pages.